Section III - A Spiritual Being Living in the World of Matter

 - Attitudinal: The sixth dimension—ruled by the endocrine system— produces hormones that stabilize our emotions and allow us to discern sensory and extra-sensory perceptions and translate them into a language our heart-ruled mind can assimilate.
 This is where we develop our attitudes about what we want to do, what we like or dislike, what we accept or reject.
 When our awareness expands into this system, our values and principles define our attitudes, thoughts and actions.

 Chakras are the subtlest organs of our bodymind, energy vortexes that appear to have flower-like petals like a daisy.
 Many people have learned to discern chakras.
-Their energy is actually pretty dense.
+The energy of chakras is rather dense so most people can discern them if they attempt to.

 Unresolved emotions like jealousy, anger, malice or worry cause the colors of our chakras become murky and dark, slowing their spin, shutting down access to spiritual wisdom.